yegoncollins/yegoncollins/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Bachelor of Computer Science at Kabarak University.
 - 💼 &nbsp; Working as a Developer at Willpisa Internet.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Web Development, Systems Design and Artificial Intelligence.
-- ✍️ &nbsp; Pursuing Graphic Design.
+- ✍️ &nbsp; Pursuing UI/UX Design.

 <h3> 🛠 &nbsp;Tech Stack</h3>